-ISSN: 1013-5316; CODEN: SINTE 8
+Sci.Int.(Lahore),28(6),5139-5144,2016 ISSN: 1013-5316; CODEN: SINTE 8 51

+Irrigation system 0 0.0 43 39.1 67 60.9

 Table 9: Bi-variate analysis

-• Gamm
+- Gamm

 Variables Chi-square D.F.
 P-value a

 Education of the respondents 11.24 4 0.04 0.215

 Income after flood (Rs.)
 12.41 4 0.03 0.264

 Having agricultural land 5.75 2 0.05 304

-Dependent Variables: Assessment about the role of govt. /NGOs in flood rehabilitation \ = Significant and remaining 9.1% of the respondents told that their walls were cracked due to flood.
+Dependent Variables: Assessment about the role of govt. /NGOs in flood rehabilitation = Significant and remaining 9.1% of the respondents told that their walls were cracked due to flood.
 According to the PDMA [12] that more than 1.1 million houses were completely destroyed or made un-live-able and more than 2 million hectares of standing crops were damaged or lost.

-Problems Faced During Flood: Table 6 presents the typeof problems in the flood-affected areas.
-Table shows that a huge majority i.e. 97.3% of the respondents reported that they faced safe drinking water problem, while another vast majority i.e. 95.5% of them had food problem and all of them had lack of health facilities during flood disaster.
-An overwhelming majority i.e. 94.5% of the respondents faced problem in availability of clothes.
-All of the respondents had limited living space and privacy problems.
+Problems Faced During Flood: Table 6 presents the type of problems in the flood-affected areas.
+Table shows that a huge majority, i.e. 97.3% of the respondents reported that they faced safe drinking water problem, while another vast majority, i.e. 95.5% of them had food problem and all of them had lack of health facilities during flood.
+Another a majority i.e. 94.5% of the respondents faced problem in availability of cloths, all of them had limited living space and privacy problem, whereas 5.5% of them had any other problems during flood.

-Role of Government and NGOs in Rehabilitation of Flood Affected Area: Table 7 shows that the government and nongovernment organization had no role in loan facility for agriculture and livestock purpose, while 12.7% of the respondents reported that the government and nongovernment organizations provided them loan facility for housing.
-A large majority i.e. 96.4 % of the respondents unveiled that the government and non-government organizations provided housing/shelter facility to some extent.
-About 4% of the respondents reported that the government and non-government organizations provided them food facility to a greater extent, while a significant majority i.e. 96.4% of them reported that the government and non-government organization provided them food facility to some extent.
-About 9% of the respondents reported that the government and non-government organizations provided employment opportunities to some extent in flood-affected areas, while about 91% of them revealed that the government non-government organizations never provided employment facility.
-A huge majority i.e. 98.2 % of the respondents were agreed tthat government and nongovernment organizations provided them school facility to some extent while 94.5% of them agreed that government and non-government organization provided roads facility.
-Whereas few respondents i.e. 8.2% of them reported that the government and non-government organizations provided sewerage system in their area and 39.1% of the respondents told that the government and non-government organizations provided facility of irrigation system.
-Therefore, it is evident from above table that the government and non-government organizations will have to play their role in housing/shelter, food and the improvement of infrastructure in the flood affected areas.
-In flood affected areas, public schools were the initial shelters for the displaced people.
-For this purpose, 2064 schools are being used as Relief Camps (officially/unofficially) for flood affecties at present.
+Role of Government and NGOs in Rehabilitation of Flood Affected Area: Table 7 shows that the government and nongovernment organization had no role in loan facility for agriculture and livestock purpose, while 12.7% of the respondents reported that the government and nongovernment organizations provided to some extent loan facility for housing.
+A large majority, i.e. 96.4 % of the respondents told that the government and non-government organizations provided to some extent housing/shelter facility.
+About 3.6 % of the respondents reported that the government and non-government organizations provided to a great extent food facility, while a significant majority, i.e. 96.4% of them told that the government and non-government organization provided to some extent food facility.
+About 9% of the respondents reported that the government and nongovernment organizations provided employment opportunities to some extent in flood-affected areas, while 90.9% of them told that the government and non-government organizations never provided employment facility.
+A huge majority i.e. 98.2 % of the respondents were agreed to some extent the government and non-government organizations provided school facility, 94.5% of them agreed to some extent the government and non-government organization provided roads facility.
+Whereas few respondents i.e. 8.2% of them told that the government and non-government organizations provide sewerage system in their area and 39.1% of the respondents told that the government and nongovernment organizations provided to some extent facility of irrigation system.
+Therefore, above table shows that the government and non-government organizations had their role in housing/shelter, food and the improvement of infrastructure in the flood affected areas.
+In flood affected areas, public schools were made the initial shelters for the displaced people.
+For this purpose, 2064 schools are being used as Relief Camps (officially/un-officially) for flood affecties at present.